Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 There’s an awkward silence, as Cardio Minion slowly, savoringly opens her black jaws.
 “Looks like you… struck out,” Cardio Minion notes, winning either a laugh or a groan from almost everyone else.

-“Teapot Minion, is that you?”
-Teacher Minion asks with a concerned tone.
+“Teapot Minion?”
+Teacher Minion addresses with a concerned tone.

 He only turns to her the way a cool, dejected anti-hero might before taking the bat from his opponent, and running on further into the manor.